If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 NOTE: The tapered sides that make stackable storage possible might be great if you have limited space.
 However, it does result in a smaller bottom surface area; if you want pressure pots you can use for canning, Fissler is not a good choice. instant pot vs. pressure cooker

-My only reason for preferring Kuhn Rikon to Fissler is that I prefer the straight sides of Kuhn Rikon; the quality is comparable and the features of Fissler surpass the simplicity of K-R. if you don't mind tapered sides (i.e., if you won't be using it for canning), then Fissler is probably the "best overall" option for a high-quality stovetop pressure cooker.
+Our only reason for preferring Kuhn Rikon to Fissler is that we prefer the straight sides of Kuhn Rikon; the quality is comparable and the features of Fissler surpass the simplicity of K-R. if you don't mind tapered sides (i.e., if you won't be using it for canning), then Fissler is probably the "best overall" option for a high-quality stovetop pressure cooker.

 There's no doubt that these are attractive pots.
 They're designed with the user in mind, being easy to load, close, open, and clean.
 They're very quiet, and the pressure indicator is easy enough to read from across a room.